EOEPCA/deployment-guide/docs/prerequisites/minio.md

 > There may be an initial delay before the first writes are reflected in the MinIO UI.

 Run another pod to read the data being written by the test pod:

+> This pod mounts the same PVC and tails the contents of the `out.txt` file written by the test pod.

 ```bash
 cat <<EOF | kubectl apply -f -